JampaniKomal/AI_Corrector_Project/README.md

 ## Visual Demonstration

 To showcase the application's modern UI and core functionality, screenshots of the CustomTkinter interface are included below.
-These visuals are key components for the project's formal Report and Presentation.
+These visuals directly support the Implementation Details and Results & Discussion sections required for the Project Report and PowerPoint Presentation.

 (Screenshots will be added here demonstrating the application interface, correction workflow, and settings management)